 - Add potatoes and onions to hot oil and add seasonings of your choice.

 - Cook, stirring often, for about 10-15 minutes until potatoes are tender and browned.

-- Transfer to a plate lined with a paper towel to drain the oil, and you’re ready to serve them!
-It’s that easy!
+- Transfer to a plate lined with a paper towel to drain the oil, and you're ready to serve your southern fried potatoes!
+It's that easy!

 - salt and pepper - to taste

-- Heat oil in a sauté pan or cast-iron skillet over medium-high heat.
+- Heat oil in a sauté pan or cast-iron skillet over medium-high heat.¼ cup vegetable oil

 - Slice onions and potatoes to ¼-inch thick.3 medium Russet potatoes, 1 large yellow onion

-- Transfer to a plate lined with paper towels to drain the excess oil for a few minutes, and then serve!
+- Transfer to a plate lined with paper towels to drain the excess oil for a few minutes, top with chives, and serve!

-PIN this fried potatoes and onions recipe for later!
+PIN this southern fried potatoes and onions recipe for later!

 Last Updated on March 2, 2024 by Chenée Lewis